hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 * Compare and contrast results from `DESeq2` and `FindMarkers`
 * Evaluate why there are differences in results

+## Studies benchmarking methods

+There have been many studies that test the difference between a variety of DGE methods for single-cell experiments.
+First we must ask ourselves what we must consider when contrasting the results for each method:

+1. DESeq2 takes into account biological variability between samples, while the Wilcox test does not
+2. Pseudo-bulking the count matrix reduces the sparsity of the data
+3.

+Bearing all of these changes in mind, it has been shown that including variability between

+> Accounting for this variability dictates the biological accuracy of statistical methods.

 ## Comparing DGE results